Note: The chart on this page requires the Flash viewer. To see it, download and install the Flash plugin here:

 (3) "Top Hospitals" represent the top 10% of hospitals nationwide.
 These hospitals achieved 100% on this measure.

-The percentage of eligible heart failure patients with left ventricular systolic dysfunction (LVSD) who received an ACE (angiotensin converting enzyme) inhibitor or ARB (angiotensin receptor blocker) on discharge.
+The percentage of eligible heart attack patients with left ventricular systolic dysfunction (LVSD) who received an ACE (angiotensin converting enzyme) inhibitor or ARB (angiotensin receptor blocker) on discharge.

 ACE inhibitors and ARBs are medicines that block a hormone in the body that causes blood vessels to narrow.
 They help lower blood pressure and reduce the heart’s workload.